 - Suds, either the original version or the fork by Jurko Gospodnetić.
 The latter is recommended as the original version is not maintained any more and contains bugs.
 Python 3 requires the jurko fork.

 - argparse.
-(Only for Python 2.6 and 3.1, argparse became part of the Python standard library in 2.7 and 3.2 respectively.)
+(Only for Python 2.6, argparse became part of the Python standard library in 2.7 and 3.2 respectively.)

 Optional library packages